freeCodeCamp/guide/src/pages/cplusplus/Compilers.md

 2. Run the Compiler on your source code
 `g++ helloWorld.cpp -o helloWorld`

-This will create an object file and automatically link it to you.
+This will create an object file and automatically link it for you.
 Look in the folder and you will see a helloWorld.exe executable file (note the exe extension).

 3. Type `./helloWorld` in the terminal window to run the executable file